 Refresh map tiles

 This will re-download the map tiles for the project.
-This is usually not necessary but if your map has gaps in it then this button may help to download them.
+This is usually not necessary, but if your map has gaps, this button may help download them.

 Max tile set size

 This is the number of megabytes dedicated to the map tile set of this project.

 If you need better resolution on the map you can increase this value at the cost of space on your device.
 Equally, f you are concerned about the lack of space on your device and don't need the map detail, you can decrease this value.

 If in doubt leave it at the default (100).